Updated on 21 April 2020

 Subsidies on wages paid during idle time

 Payment during idle time.
 During idle time caused by the state of emergency or quarantine, employees must be paid at least the minimum wage set by the government (EUR 607 gross for full-time employees).
 This amount is paid by the employer.
-This means that when idle time is declared due to the state of emergency or quarantine, employers will no longer be obliged to pay 40% of the employee’s average wage, which is what is normally paid during idle time.
+This means that when idle time is declared due to the state of emergency and quarantine, employers will no longer be obliged to pay 40% of the employee’s average wage, which is what is normally paid during idle time.

 Payment of sickness benefits to family caregivers and other staff